corocoto/corocoto/README.md

 My name is Artem Gusev and I'm 21 y.o.

-I'm JavaScript Developer at [BARS Group](https://bars.group/) and also one of [day.js](https://day.js.org/) documentation translators.
+I'm Front-end Developer and also one of [day.js](https://day.js.org/) documentation translators.

 ## Links